inet-framework/inet-showcases/general/mobility/doc/index.rst

 are used to describe the motion of wireless network nodes.
 In wireless networks, the signal strength depends on the position and orientation of transmitting and receiving nodes, which in turn determines the success of packet reception.
-In order to simulate this, the ``WirelessHost`` module contains a mobility submodule which describes its motion.
+In order to simulate this, the :ned:`WirelessHost` module contains a mobility submodule which describes its motion.

 In contrast, wired network nodes generally don't have mobility